github/docs/content/actions/using-workflows/reusing-workflows.md

 Jobs using the matrix strategy can call a reusable workflow.

-{% data reusables.actions.jobs.about-matrix-strategy %} For more information, see "[Using a matrix for your jobs](/actions/using-jobs/using-a-matrix-for-your-jobs)."
+A matrix strategy lets you use variables in a single job definition to automatically create multiple job runs that are based on the combinations of the variables.
+For example, you can use a matrix strategy to pass different inputs to a reusable workflow.
+For more information about matrices, see "[Using a matrix for your jobs](/actions/using-jobs/using-a-matrix-for-your-jobs)."

 ### Example matrix strategy with a reusable workflow